 This is in response to the recent college grad who is looking for inexpensive home-made gifts for the Holidays.
 Buy a package of plastic spoons, perferrably in festive colors.
 Dip them in chocolate (melted chocolate chips work well) and shake off the excess.
 Place them on wax paper and sprinkle with crushed peppermint candy.
 After they dry, wrap them in cellophane and tie with a ribbon.
 Put a few spoons in a coffee mug along with some individual hot cocoa or coffee packets and you have a great gift for those chilly nights!

 My favorite gift to make is stationary.
 On white paper, I create a design that wouldn't interfer with letter writing: borders, names, corner highlights.
 Then I take it to a local copy shop & have them run off copies on a paper that has matching envelopes.
-Some copy shops will charge you for the prices of the copies only (3-4 cents) if you supply your own paper.
+Some copy shops will charge you for the prices of the copies only if you supply your own paper.
 The paper can be bought by the ream at a bulk office supply store pretty inexpensively.
 I mix & match several designs or colors, bundle in groups of 20 (don't forget extra plain paper for back pages) & tie with a pretty ribbon with dried flowers.

 Hi.
 I live in Hoboken, NJ - an expensive yuppie enclave just across the river from NYC.
 There are lots of funky, overpriced stores in my neighborhood that cater to the "lots of disposable income" young professionals in the area.
 Once, I spotted a simple idea that had a hefty price tage - $12 - that I knew I could make at home cheaply and easily.
 The item is a candle in an antique tea cup.
 I scour the garage sales (and my mom's cabinets) for cheap but interesting tea cups.
 I then melt down old candle ends or any type of wax I can find (parrafin can be costly) and - optional - add a little scented oil like lemongrass or grapefruit.
-I put a wick in - really cheap by the yard from the craft store and - whalla - for about $1 I have a nice gift with a little tag attached to the handle.
+I put a wick in - really cheap by the yard from the craft store and for about $2 I have a nice gift with a little tag attached to the handle.

 Check the library for recipes for homemade spice mixes, vinegars and mustards.
 All are EASY to make, don't cost a lot (it might seem like they do - you buy one of this and one of that - but end up making a LOT of this and a LOT of that for lots of gifts), and people really enjoy receiving them.
 Either save and reuse bottles and jars at home, ask friends to save them, or find them at yard sales and thrift stores.
 To make these really special include a recipe for each spice mix or vinegar.
 Best of all, your friends and families will enjoy receiving homemade gifts and you'll enjoy making them.